BRZDRIFT/DriftScript/README.md

 - it is undefined behavior to set both `m_location` and `m_pos2d`
 - if `m_size` is not set and `m_location` is set, the resolved size will be the minimum width/height of `m_location`
 - if `m_size` is not set and `m_pos2d` is set, the resolved size will be `1`
+- Explosions are purely visual.
+They do not do any damage.
 - Default value for `m_color` is `Vec3(1,1,0)` aka `0xFFFF00` (yellow)

 # gx_kill_unit